mstocco/mariostoc.co/content/blog/20220601-lemonade-recipe.md

 of table salt.</small>

-Maltodextrin will clump when wet; throughly mixing all the dry ingredients first, greatly reduces this clumping.
+Maltodextrin will clump when wet; throughly mixing all the dry ingredients while dry, greatly reduces this clumping.

 Add 2/3 water to the bottle and shake vigorously.